WHAT IS AN IVP (INTRAVENOUS PYELOGRAM)?

 WHO WILL BE IN THE EXAM ROOM WITH ME?

 There will be an x-ray technologist performing your exam.
-If the patient is a child, a parent or guardian may be in the room as well.
-The technologist may be assisted by a student from the Radiology School.
+He/she may be assisted by a student from the Radiology School.

 WHAT WILL I EXPERIENCE DURING THE EXAM?